todagiri01/PPDM_ansible_playbooks/README.md

 # This repogitory playbooks based on following URL.
 https://github.com/dell/iac-storage-automation/tree/main/ansible/powerprotect%20data%20manager

-But, ad-hoc backup uri has already ommited and fix some part of it.
+But, the uri is used in ad-hoc backup has already ommited and fix some part of other files.
 I added restore to original playbook too.

 # Ansible PowerProtect Data Manager